 Citation network analysis

 Citation analysis measures the importance or impact of an author, an article or a publication by counting their respective number of citations in other works (19).
 We started the analytical process by extracting all the cited references from all 18 documents.
 This would, in turn, allow us to establish linkage.
-All of the references were imported into an Excel spreadsheet where they were put into the same format.
-INSERT ONE OR TWO SENTENCES ON THE PROCESS IN R.
+All of the references were extracted into an Excel spreadsheet where each citied document was given a unique identifier [across all guidelines].
+These were imported into R, tidied and deduplicated before constructing a bipartite matrix charting unique references by citation in guideline documents.

+We then constructed network graphs, plotting gudelines and references as nodes and linking by citations.
+We removed guideline documents with no references as these were not linked.

+Shiny app

+Filtered graphs…

+Likert Scale rating recommendations

+INSERT A FEW SENTENCES ON THIS.

 Block modelling